-There are four main areas within the facility:
+There are 4 main areas within the facility:

-- Anteroom (Rm N512A) is the main entry to the facility with an air-lock system containing a "gowning up" area prior to entering the labs.
+- Anteroom (Rm N512A) is the main entry to the Viral Facility with an air-lock system containing the CO2 supplies for the facility and a "gowning up" area prior to entering the labs.

-- Viral Preparation Laboratory (Rm N512) which is used for the production, amplification, concentration and purification of viral vector particles.
+- Viral Preparation Laboratory (Rm N512) which is used by guests/researchers for the production, amplification, concentration and purification of viral vector particles.

-- Viral Experimental Laboratory (Rm N511) which is used for in-vitro and in-vivo viral experiments.
+- Viral Experimental Laboratory (Rm N511) which is used by guests/researchers for in-vitro viral experiments.

 Viral Vector Overview

-Replication-deficient viral vectors have been successfully used as tools for gene delivery by many laboratories around the world.
-Some of the advantages of using viral vectors over conventional gene delivery/pharmacological methods are:
+Viral vectors have been successfully used as tools for gene delivery by many laboratories all over the world for decades.
+These non-immunogenic, non-replicative, and non-integrative viral vectors are advantageous over more conventional gene delivery and pharmacological methods because they allow:

-- Stable gene expression that can last for weeks to months (alternative to transgenic models)
+- Stable gene expression that can last for weeks to months (making this an attractive alternative to transgenic models).